WHIPLASH INJURIES CAN BE THE RESULT OF THE STRAIN THAT WILL OCCUR TO THE SOFT TISSUE AND LIGAMENTS DUE TO THE INJURY.

 Neck pain can develop after a car accident, concussion or fall.
-Physiotherapy can assist with relief and education for whiplash suffers.
+Physiotherapy can assist with a number of whiplash treatment options for providing relief and education for whiplash sufferers.

 WHAT IS WHIPLASH?

-Whiplash refers to the acceleration-deceleration forces on the neck common in a motor vehicle accident or with a sudden sporting impact.
+Whiplash and other related whiplash injuries refer to the acceleration-deceleration forces on the neck common in a motor vehicle accident or with a sudden sporting impact.
 These forces cause a quick change of direction in neck movement.

 The lower neck and upper back move one direction, while the upper neck moves the opposite direction.